innofactororg/azure-modules/docs/static/module-indexes/README.md

 ## Contribution Guidelines

 Contributions to these module indexes are controlled by the practice team to ensure consistency and approval of modules which are to be published.
-If you have a new module or updates to existing modules, please follow the contribution guidelines in the Azure Verified Solutions repository:
+If you have a new module or updates to existing modules, please follow the contribution guidelines in the Innofactor Verified Solutions repository:

 1. Create an Issue for a new or updated module, and wait for approval.
 2. Create a new branch for your changes.